 TIP: If you're making a small grass wreath like mine, don't be tempted to use large bunches of grass because it may get so bushy that you may not be able to see the center hole when it's finished.
 Then your grass wreath will look more like a Juju hat!
 Which is nice, but just not what we are going for here!

 Cut the grass stems so that you are left with the flower head and a small piece of the stem.
 We will cut some more off later.

 Attach grass bundles to the wreath

-Place the grass stems onto the front of the wreath and wrap the wire around to secure them to the wreath.
+Place the grass stems on the front of the wreath and wrap the wire around them to secure them to the wreath.

 Cut the stems close to the wreath.

-Place the next bunch of stems slightly lower down from the first bunch.
+Place the next bunch of stems slightly lower than the first bunch.